Student Affairs & Enrollment Management Online Services

 Accessible Format Materials Portal

 The Accessible Format Materials Portal is a free service provided to all FAU students, faculty and staff.
-This service is available 7 days a week, 24 hours a day and is implemented by Student Accessibility Services within the Division of Student Affairs.
+This service is available 7 days a week, 24 hours a day and is implemented by Student Accessibility Services within the Division of Student Affairs & Enrollment Management.
 This is part of FAU’s ongoing commitment to provide the highest level of accessibility to all members of the FAU community to promote innovation, inclusion and Universal Design for Learning (UDL).

 Texthelp Read & Write literacy software will provide comprehensive Text to Speech reading tools along with many cutting edge study and writing tools.
 It will offer the ability to listen to text read aloud, word definition lookup, translation, study note creation and organization, mind mapping and writing outline creation.
 Texthelp software product which utilized web authentication This software will also allow students the option to access an FAU download link to utilize the software for use on their personal computers and mobile devices.